bamert/agentickernel/README.md

 # Requirements and how to use
 - A C compiler, `cmake` and google benchmark.
 - An OpenAI compatible API for the agent loop to call.
-If an API key is required for the host, it can be passed throuhgh `OPENROUTER_API_KEY`.
+If an API key is required for the host, it can be passed through `OPENROUTER_API_KEY`.

 # Setup